xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_student.rst

 For courses that include cohorts or teams, this report also includes columns with the names of the cohort group and team that the student belongs to.
-If the teams feature is enabled but the student has not joined a group, the team name column is empty.
+If the teams feature is enabled but the student has not joined a group, the **team** column is empty.

 .. note:: The columns for language and location are included in this report